Poppulo

 If strategy is about the big picture ‘vision thing’, the art comes in the way this vision is achieved; the retention techniques.
 At its heart will be a raft of well-established practices that have evolved over many years of human resources management.

 While not exhaustive this includes job design, effective internal communications, company culture, recruitment and selection, performance management, recruitment and training, personal development, and last, but equally vital, health and wellbeing.
+Understanding and addressing employees' feelings is also essential for maintaining high retention rates and low turnover.
+Companies benefit from retaining high-performing employees due to their skills and expertise, which contribute significantly to organizational success.

 The strategy seeks to take the often challenging external factors (market conditions, competition, availability of skills in the marketplace) into consideration and mesh these with an optimal mix of techniques to first gain and crucially, retain quality staff for the long-term benefit of the organization.